How Important is Having a LinkedIn Profile?

 Do I really need a LinkedIn profile?

-It’s a question I get asked every day, sometimes a lot more than just once.
+It’s a question I am frequently asked.
 And unless you’ve been living in a cave for a very long time, you should know the answer is “Yes, you need a LinkedIn profile.”

 While LinkedIn can be defined in a lot of ways, I call it “Facebook for professionals” because Facebook and LinkedIn are more similar than you might think.